 The Hiatt Career Center supports Brandeis undergraduate students and alumni of any immigration/non-immigration status or international identity.
 You may have additional questions about how your status may impact your professional development.

-Employment Rights & Disclosing DACA Status to Employers
+Employment Rights and Disclosing DACA Status to Employers

-As a recipient of Deferred Action for Childhood Arrivals (DACA), you will be provided an Employment Authorization card (work permit) which affords you many employment opportunities.
+As a DACA recipient, you will be provided an employment authorization card (work permit) which affords you many employment opportunities.
 However, you should also be aware of your employment rights.
 Employers cannot ask DACA recipients for more or different work authorization documents than what is already permitted by Form I-9.
 Likewise, an employer cannot reject work authorization documents because of your citizenship status or national origin.

-Deferred action for childhood arrivals (DACA) provides temporary relief from deportation and work authorization for individuals who came to the U.S. as children and who meet certain guidelines.
-You may find the following resources helpful as you navigate employment in the US.
+DACA provides temporary relief from deportation and work authorization for individuals who came to the U.S. as children and meet certain guidelines.
+You may find the following resources helpful as you navigate employment in the U.S.

-- Consideration of Deferred Action for Childhood Arrivals (DACA): Information on requesting consideration of deferred action for childhood arrivals (DACA).
+- Consideration of Deferred Action for Childhood Arrivals: Information on requesting consideration of DACA

-- Immigrants Rising: Sholarships that don't require proof of citizenship or legal permanent residency.
+- Immigrants Rising: Scholarships that don't require proof of citizenship or legal permanent residency

 - Immigrant Legal Resource Center: Provides legal trainings, educational materials and advocacy to advance immigrant rights

 - My (Un) Documented Life: Community for undocumented immigrants, including scholarship opportunities, strategies for navigating the educational system and information on how to apply for DACA.